JapaneseFrog/blue-ball-game/README.md

 ### 9/9/2021
 - Anyone here?
 It's like a ghost town :( - keig

+### 13/9/2021
 - This town.... is looking like a ghost town! all the shops have been... closed down! -JF

+- this is no time for singing. blue ball game will come back and it'll come back better than ever!